bkoz/guestbook/README.md

     mongo-client    18.0.92.2:8080
     mongod          18.0.29.2:27017

+From the master, curl the mongod server.

     $ curl http://18.0.29.2:27017

+If the mongod service is working, the following message will be returned:

-You are trying to access MongoDB on the native driver port.
-For http diagnostic access, add 1000 to the port number
+`You are trying to access MongoDB on the native driver port.
+For http diagnostic access, add 1000 to the port number.`

+From the master, curl the EAP server.

      $ curl http://18.0.92.2:8080